DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-22-publishing-during-rollover.md

 ---
 <!-- markdownlint-disable MD051 -->

 During rollover there are two cycles: the current cycle, and another that’s being prepared for the next cycle.
-Courses in the next cycle can’t go live until the cycle begins, which is usually in October.
+Courses in the next cycle cannot go live until the cycle begins, which is usually in October.

 ## Setting publish context